Redness on Lower Legs: What Is Superficial Thrombophlebitis?

 Adding circulation-boosting foods to your diet may be helpful if you have superficial thrombophlebitis.
 But there are a few nutritional supplements that may offer additional support too, including the following:

 This widely-used culinary spice has many alleged medicinal properties, thanks arguably to its active ingredient curcumin.
-Experts believe it may benefit a range of inflammatory conditions (iv).
+Experts believe it may benefit a range of inflammatory conditions (v).
 Commonly used to colour food and add flavour to curry dishes, turmeric is also available as a nutritional supplement.

 High-strength fish oils

-These compounds – as well as their derivatives anthocyanins – give plant foods such as blueberries, aubergines, cherries and blackberries their deep, rich colours, and are thought to support blood vessels, with one review suggesting that eating them in foods or as extracts significantly improves vascular health (vi).
+These compounds – as well as their derivatives anthocyanins – give plant foods such as blueberries, aubergines, cherries and blackberries their deep, rich colours, and are thought to support blood vessels, with one review suggesting that eating them in foods or as extracts significantly improves vascular health (viii).

 In traditional Chinese medicine, tea made from ginkgo seeds has been used for various health problems.
 These days, however, ginkgo extracts are made from the tree’s leaves, not the seeds.
 Many nutritional practitioners recommend ginkgo for boosting blood flow in circulatory disorders.
-For example, studies suggest it may be modestly effective for circulation problems in the legs caused by a condition called intermittent claudication (vii).
-Another study suggests ginkgo promotes blood flow improvements in people with heart disease by increasing nitric oxide levels in the body (viii).
+For example, studies suggest it may be modestly effective for circulation problems in the legs caused by a condition called intermittent claudication (ix).
+Another study suggests ginkgo promotes blood flow improvements in people with heart disease by increasing nitric oxide levels in the body (x).

 Superficial thrombophlebitis may not be serious but it can have an impact on your daily routine – this guide may help to ease some of the symptoms.
 For even more information on a range of other health conditions, feel free to visit our health library.